 Figure 5.2.2.2.1-1: Interactions between SMF, PCF and CHF for PCF-initiated SM Policy Association Modification procedure

 1. The PCF receives an internal or external trigger to re-evaluate PCC Rules and policy decision for a PDU Session.
 Possible external trigger events are described in clause 5.2.2.2.2.

+NOTE: If "QoSTiming_5G" feature is supported in Npcf_PolicyAuthorization API, and the AF/NEF request for QoS duration and QoS inactivity interval, the next steps would be repeated until the AF session is terminated as described in clause 5.2.2.2.3.

 In addition, this procedure is triggered by the following cases: